Complexity of syntactical tree fragments of Independence-Friendly logic: Syntactical trees: basic definitions

-(where $\preceq$ is the partial ordering of the tree in which the root is the minimal element). \end{df} \begin{df} An IF formula $\varphi$ \textbf{begins with $T$} if $T$ is a dense open subset of the syntactical tree of $\varphi$. \end{df} \begin{df} Given an $IF$ formula $\varphi$, we define \textbf{the tree prefix of $\varphi$}, and denote it as $PTr(\varphi)$, the maximal positive initial tree contained in the synctactical tree of $\varphi$. \end{df}
+\end{df} \begin{df} Let $T$ be a syntactical tree, and $T^-$ the tree obtained by removing the gap nodes from $T$.
+An IF formula $\varphi$ \textbf{begins with $T$} if $T^-$ is a down set of the syntactical tree of $\varphi$. \end{df} \begin{df} Given an $IF$ formula $\varphi$, we define \textbf{the tree prefix of $\varphi$}, and denote it as $PTr(\varphi)$, to be the largest positive initial tree $T$ such that $\varphi$ begins with $T$. \end{df}

-(We could equally well define the tree prefix of $\varphi$ to be the maximal positive initial tree contained in the synctactical tree of $\varphi$ \emph{that does not intersect any quantifier-free subformula of $\varphi$}, since it is reasonable to expect that the connectives in quantifier-free subformulas do not yield any expressive power beyond first-order; this is the kind of prefixes that we will consider in the rest of the paper).